reversesigh/alter_desktop/README.md

 # ALTER_desktop-alpha
-Nativefier desktop app for ALTER private messaging service running in shared Electron runtime
+Nativefier desktop app for ALTER private messaging service

 #### linux-x64
 ##### Install `nativefier` using `npm` and wrap ALTER to an "app".
 You *MUST* have `npm` on Linux to run this script.
 If you do not have it then check with your distribution's best practices for installing first.